kunalmsharma/sharma_kunal_spring2017/Final/readme.md

 # Inference of Analysis 4

-  * Based on the above analysis we come to the conclusion that these were the Top Flops and Hits of all time.
+  * Based on the above analysis we come to the conclusion that these were the **Top Flops and Hits of all time**.

 # Analysis 5